digime/digime-sdk-android/README.md

 To access the digi.me platform, you need to obtain an `AppID` for your application.
 You can get yours by filling out the registration form [here](https://go.digi.me/developers/register).

-In a production environment, you will also be required to obtain your own `Contract I` and `Private Key` from digi.me support.
+In a production environment, you will also be required to obtain your own `Contract ID` and `Private Key` from digi.me support.
 However, for sandbox purposes, we provide the following example values:

 **Example Contract ID:** `fJI8P5Z4cIhP3HawlXVvxWBrbyj5QkTF `
 <br>